DerekDiJin/PERSEUS_SPARK_frontend/README.md

 # PERSEUS_SPARK_frontend
 >This work was cooperated with and supported by Mr. [Jackie Zhang](https://github.com/ReactiveXYZ-Dev)

 This repository contains all files used to deploy PERSEUS_HUB on the local machine.
+Please refer to the [paper](https://www.mdpi.com/2227-9709/4/3/22) for more details.

 ## Getting Started